 How will I know how much salt is in the bread that I buy?

 The bread that FOB members produce is wrapped and the sodium and salt content are clearly labelled on the pack.

 The UK government has set a target of reducing the average salt consumption for adults to 6g per day.
 It also set for the first time levels for children.

 Around 75% of salt comes from processed food.
 The rest is added by consumers at home at the table or during cooking, or eaten as part of food eaten out of the home.
 Of the total about 17% of salt in the diet comes from bread as it is a staple food consumed by most people in the country.

 Our members have been very successful in reducing the amount of salt in bread, over the past 10 years we have achieved up to 30% reduction.
 Our latest industry data has shown a sales weighted average level of 0.39g of sodium (0.98g salt) per 100g of bread.
 Further reductions are very challenging for the bread industry as salt has a significant technological role in bread-making.
-However, bakers are committed to working with DH to continue to investigate ways of reducing salt where it is technically feasible to do so.
+However, bakers are committed to working with Government to continue to investigate ways of reducing salt where it is technically feasible to do so.

 It is worth noting that the UK has one of the lowest levels of salt in bread in the world.
 In Europe only 4 member states out of 19 have to date implemented national salt legislation with sodium levels ranging from 1.1 – 2g salt per 100g of bread (source: AIBI).